beaucoo/limit-stream/README.md

   console.log(item);
 });
 s.on('end', function() {
-  console.log("areMore: %s, count: %d, lastItem: %j", s.areMore, s.count, s.lastItem);
+  console.log("count: %d, lastItem: %j", s.count, s.lastItem);
 });

-// Then with some data stream having 11 items only the first 10 will be logged out. dataStream.pipe(s);
+// Then with some data stream having 12 items only the first 10 will be logged out. dataStream.pipe(s);
 </code>
 </pre>

 ##Release Notes
-v0.0.1 First
+v2.0.0 Fixes serious bug where end() was not actually triggered v1.0.0 Removed 'areMore' since was erronous i.e. stream would not end when amount of available data matched what was provided. v0.0.1 First

 ##Use Cases
-Retrieve more data than desired thus detecting that more exists.
-Useful to indicate that more pages of data exist for further requests.
+Limit the stream to a given count and provide the last item

 ##Running Tests